AccelerationConsortium/ac-microcourses/docs/courses/hello-world/overview.md

   - Topics
   - Learning Outcomes

-* - Intro to Git and GitHub
+* - Orientation
   - * Git
     * GitHub
     * Version control
+    * GitHub Classroom
+    * Codespaces
   - * Describe the purpose of Git and GitHub
-    * Create a GitHub account
+    * Create a GitHub account and a repository
-    * Create a repository
-    * Clone a repository
-    * Commit changes
-    * Push changes
-    * Pull changes
+    * Commit, push, and pull changes

-* - Intro to GitHub Classroom Assignments
-  - * GitHub Classroom
-    * Codespaces
-    * pytest
-    * Python modules
-    * GitHub actions
-  - * Run a unit test
-    * Fix a simple Python function
+    * Run a unit test and fix a simple Python function
     * Define continuous integration

 * - Running the SDL demo